-Given that the prices for Bike Insurance are often on the rise, it becomes all the more necessary for customers to shop your prices around to get the optimum Bike Insurance policy available.
+If you are finding that prices for insurance are on the rise, it becomes all the more necessary for customers to shop your prices around to get the optimum policy available.

 Types of bike insurance